Canadian National Railway: Diesel

 For passenger service the CNR acquired GMD FP9 diesels, as well as CLC CPA16-5, ALCO MLW FPA-2 and FPA-4 diesels.
 These locomotives made up most of the CNR's passenger fleet, although CN also owned some 60 RailLiners (Budd Rail Diesel Cars), some dual-purpose diesel freight locomotives (freight locomotives equipped with passenger train apparatus, such as steam generators) as well as the locomotives for the Turbo trainsets.
-Via acquired most of CN's passenger fleet when it took over CN passenger service in 1978.The CN fleet As of 2007 consists of 1,548 locomotives, most of which are products of either General Motors' Electro-Motive Division (EMD), or General Electric/GE Transportation Systems.
+Via acquired most of CN's passenger fleet when it took over CN passenger service in 1978.

+The CN fleet As of 2007 consists of 1,548 locomotives, most of which are products of either General Motors' Electro-Motive Division (EMD), or General Electric/GE Transportation Systems.
 Some locomotives more than 30 years old remain in service.

 Much of the current roster is made up of EMD SD70I and EMD SD75I locomotives and GE C44-9W locomotives.
 Recently acquired are the new EMD SD70M-2 and GE ES44DC.
 Since 2015 the GE ES44AC & GE ET44AC are the latest units.

 Beginning in the early summer months of 2010, CN purchased a small order of GE C40-8's and GE C40-8W's from Union Pacific and BNSF Railway, respectively.
 The intent was to use them as a cheaper power alternative.
-CN currently have 65 GE ES44ACs on its roster and all 65 were ordered and delivered from December 2012 – December 2013.
+CN currently has 65 GE ES44ACs on its roster and all 65 were ordered and delivered from December 2012 to December 2013.
 They are CN's first AC-powered locomotives.
 In 2015, CN started ordering more GE units, the ET44AC.
 On November 17, 2020, CN revealed five heritage units to mark the 25th anniversary of becoming a publicly traded company.
 They had originally been spotted a month earlier, but were not yet formally announced by the company.
 The locomotives were repainted into various schemes of railroads CN had previously acquired, and included four GE ET44ACs painted in IC, EJ&E, WC, and BC Rail paint, and an EMD SD70M-2 painted in GTW paint.